 - 1. I expect students to dedicate a notable amount of time towards this class; in the form of attending class, reading and reviewing the class notes, doing the homeworks, studying for the exams etc. - 2.
 I expect students to be proactive about their learning.
 It's a good idea to review the class notes after each lecture.
 If you don't understand something, be proactive in finding a way to understand it- by re-reading the notes and looking at the examples, asking a classmate, asking me after class or during office hours, asking a tutor, reading about it in the textbook, reading about it online, watching a tutorial video online etc. - 3.
 Things that I find rude and disrespectful: consistently not coming to class, leaving class early, having your phone out and looking at it the whole time. - 4.
 I've had students in the past who try to cheat on exam and assessments (sometime multiple times).
-This makes me very annoyed.
+This is unacceptable and it makes me very annoyed.
 Don't do this.
-If you do this, we will have a talk.
-Points will get deducted.
-I will not write any sort of recommendation for you. - 5.
+If you do this, we will have a talk and I will have to file a record of your cheating with the university.
+Additionally, I will not write any sort of recommendation for you. - 5.
 If you are not performing as well as you would like to in this class, or if you're going through a difficult time and it's affecting your class performance; please know that you can come talk to me and we can discuss strategies for performing better, discuss your prospective grade, or discuss any other plan that will help you learn and do better in my class.